 - 1. To elect three directors for three-year terms. - 2.
-To approve the 1999 Long-Term Incentive Equity Plan. - 3.
-To amend the Company's Certificate of Incorporation to increase the authorized common stock from 50 million to 100 million shares.

-To transact such other business as may properly come before the 4. meeting or any adjournment thereof.
+To approve the 1999 Long-Term Incentive Equity Plan. - To amend the Company's Certificate of Incorporation to increase the authorized common stock from 50 million to 100 million shares. - To transact such other business as may properly come before the meeting or any adjournment thereof.

 Stockholders owning Company shares at the close of business on March 19, 1999 are entitled to vote.

+By Order of the Board of Directors,

+Keith Loveless Corporate Secretary and Associate General Counsel

+ΔΝΝΙΙΔΤ.
+MEETING TNFORMATION J

-By Order of the Board of Directors, /s/ Keith Loveless Keith Loveless Corporate Secretary and Associate General Counsel 3 ANNUAL MEETING INFORMATION [SIDEBAR] Stockholders who owned Alaska Air Group stock on March 19 are eligible to vote.
+Stockholders who owned Alaska Air Group stock on March 19 are eligible to vote.

 Our Board of Directors is soliciting proxies for this year's Annual Meeting of Stockholders.
 This proxy statement contains important information for you to consider when deciding how to vote on the matters brought before the meeting.
 Please read it carefully.

 The Board set March 19, 1999, as the record date for the meeting.
 Stockholders who owned Company common stock on that date are entitled to vote at the meeting, with each share entitled to one vote.
-There were 26,362,214 shares of Company common stock outstanding on the record date.
-Voting materials, which include this proxy statement, a proxy card and the 1998 Annual Report, will be mailed to stockholders on or about April 1, 1999. Δ QUESTIONS AND ANSWERS [STDEBAR] Why am I receiving this proxy statement and proxy card?
+There were shares of Company common stock outstanding on the record date.

+Voting materials, which include this proxy statement, a proxy card and the 1998 Annual Report, will be mailed to stockholders on or about April 1, 1999.

+QUESTIONS AND ANSWERS

+Why am I receiving this proxy statement and proxy card?

 What am I voting on?

-How do T vote?
+How do I vote?

 WHY AM I RECEIVING THIS PROXY STATEMENT AND PROXY CARD?

 You are receiving this proxy statement and proxy card from us because you own shares of common stock in Alaska Air Group, Inc. This proxy statement describes issues on which we would like you to vote.
 It also gives you information on these issues so that you can make an informed decision.

 When you sign the proxy card, you appoint John F. Kelly and Keith Loveless as your representatives at the meeting.
 Mr. Kelly and Mr. Loveless will vote your shares at the meeting as you have instructed on the proxy card.
 This way, your shares will be voted even if you cannot attend the meeting.

 If an issue that is not on the proxy card comes up for vote at the meeting, Mr. Kelly and Mr. Loveless will vote your shares, under your proxy, in accordance with their best judgment.